Milestones Autism Resources

 We feel it is important to honor the wishes of autistic individuals.
 After careful reflection and listening to the voices of the community we are proud to serve, Milestones has decided to implement the use of identity-first language across all organizational communications and platforms.

 "Using identity-first language highlights the inextricable nature of autism: it's not something I have, or something I carry with me.
-It's ALL of me." - Carly Jalowiec, Education Assistant, Milestones Autism Resources and Self-Advocate
+It's ALL of me." - Carly Jalowiec, Self-Advocate

 Milestones is proud to be a convener and connector of the entire autism community.
 We care about and respect the voices of all autistic individuals, family members and autism professionals.
 Your perspectives and insights are important to us.
 Milestones understands that while many will be happy with this change because it corresponds to their preference, others may feel strongly about continuing to use person-first language.